saastechacademy/foundation/project-ideas/shopify-integration/createShopifyOrder.md

    * **Skip if Duplicate:** If a matching order is found, the current order is marked as a duplicate and will be skipped to prevent redundant data in the system.

-2.  **Filter Orders Based on Tags:**
+2.  **Filter Orders Based on skip.order.import Tags:**
     *  Extract and clean tags from the order.
-Check if the order should be skipped based on tags and configuration.
+For various reasons, retailer may choose to not process certain category of orders in HotWax Commerce.
+Ratailer tags such orders in Shopify.
+These tags when configured in HotWax Commerce are used to filter out such orders during the order import process.

 ### Configuration Retrieval and Filtering

 The `ShopifyConfig` data is used in the `createShopifyOrder` service to retrieve configuration details necessary for processing the Shopify order.